Ambridge Truck Accident Attorneys Serving the Pittsburgh Area

 Defense attorneys for trucking companies use many tactics to limit their client’s liability for an accident.
 One such tactic involves accusing the injured plaintiff of causing or contributing to the accident.
 If the defense attorney can prove you were mostly at fault, you cannot recover any compensation for your injuries.
 However, even if the defense only proves that you were somewhat at fault, they can get the amount the court orders them to pay in damages reduced.
 Protecting you from allegations of comparative negligence is another important task for your attorney.

-At Bowers & Fawcett, we manage your case aggressively to make a compelling argument for the defendant’s liability so you can receive the highest damage award possible.
+At Bowers Fawcett & Hurst, LLC, we manage your case aggressively to make a compelling argument for the defendant’s liability so you can receive the highest damage award possible.

 Don’t wait to speak with an experienced truck accident attorney